 The habitat assessment was conducted to characterize existing site conditions and to assess the probability of occurrence of special-status1 plant and wildlife species that could pose a constraint to project implementation.
-This report provides an in-depth assessment of the suitability of the on-site habitat to support special status wildlife species, in particular desert tortoise (Gopherus agassizii) and burrowing owl (Athene cunicularia) as well as other special-status plant identified by the California Natural Diversity Data Base (CNDDB), the California Native Plant Society's (CNPS) Electronic Inventory of Rare and Endangered Vascular Plants of California, as well as other electronic databases to identify species with the potential for occurring in the vicinity of the Project site.
+This report provides an in-depth assessment of the suitability of the on-site habitat to support special-status wildlife species, in particular desert tortoise (Gopherus agassizii) and burrowing owl (Athene cunicularia) as well as special-status plant identified by the California Natural Diversity Data Base (CNDDB), the California Native Plant Society's (CNPS) Electronic Inventory of Rare and Endangered Vascular Plants of California, as well as other electronic databases to identify species with the potential for occurring in the vicinity of the Project site.
+Additionally, a desert tortoise presence/absence survey and special-status plant survey were conducted in conjunction with the habitat assessment to document the presence/absence of desert tortoise and special-status plants within the boundaries of the survey area.